Celebrate New Year’s Eve this year by creating custom etched champagne flutes to ring in the new year in style!

 DIY Etched New Year's Eve Champagne Flutes

-You don’t have to use a saying that is event or year specific.
-Also, consider making a monogram or the shape of something you really like and I promise you’ll have the most interesting champagne flutes around to ring in 2014!
+You don’t have to use a saying that is event or year-specific.
+Also, consider making a monogram or the shape of something you really like, and I promise you’ll have the most interesting champagne flutes around to ring in the new year!